Leyton Orient F.C.: Formation and name (1881–1914)

 Leyton Orient were originally formed by members of the Glyn Cricket Club in 1881, many of whom were former students of the Independent College, Homerton in nearby Hackney (now Homerton College in Cambridge); an annual fixture is still held between the club and the college.
 The team has had several name changes since, first as Eagle Cricket Club in 1886, then as Orient Football Club in 1888.

-The 12 history books written on the club by its historian Neilson N. Kaufman between 1974 and 2015 suggest that the choice of the name Orient came about at the behest of a player, Jack R Dearing, who was an employee of the Orient Steam Navigation Company, later part of P&O. The club's name was changed again to Clapton Orient in 1898 to represent the area of London in which they played, though there was another team called Clapton F.C.
+The choice of the name Orient came about at the behest of a player, Jack R Dearing, who was an employee of the Orient Steam Navigation Company, later part of P&O. It was suggested that the name would bring an air of mystique to the club, while also referencing their location in the 'east' end of London.
+The club's name was changed again to Clapton Orient in 1898 to represent the area of London in which they played, though there was another team called Clapton F.C.

 Before their relegation in 2017, the O's were the second-oldest league club in London behind Fulham and were the 24th oldest club currently playing in the Football League.
 Following Fulham's promotion to the Premier League they became the oldest London club playing in the Football League.
-They played in the Second Division of the Southern Federation's League in 1904, joined the Football League in 1905.
+They played in the Second Division of the Southern Federation's League in 1904, joining the Football League in 1905.
 By this time players such as part-time outside right, Herbert Kingaby could earn £2 4s (2012: £) per week – payment being somewhat sporadic.

 The name Leyton Orient was adopted following the conclusion of the Second World War.
 The club had moved to Leyton in 1937, though again there was another team called Leyton F.C.
 A further rename back simply to Orient took place in 1966 after the Municipal Borough of Leyton (in Essex) was absorbed into the London Borough of Waltham Forest.
 That renaming followed a financial crisis – one of several to hit the club and by no means the first or last – and restructuring of the company behind the club; this is remembered for a "pass the bucket" collection that took place at a special meeting of supporters in the East Stand, when complete closure was claimed to be a definite possibility.

 The club reverted to Leyton Orient in 1987, shortly after Tony Wood took over as chairman and at a time when a supporters' campaign was taking place in the Leyton Orientear fanzine to reinstate the Leyton part of the club's name.